silum/astrokat-wiki/Home.md

 * Observation target catalogues, CSV format [catalogues](https://github.com/ska-sa/astrokat/wiki/Observation-catalogues) vs [observation files](https://github.com/ska-sa/astrokat/wiki/Observation-file).
 As well as a method to go [from CSV catalogue to observation file](https://github.com/ska-sa/astrokat/wiki/Catalogues-to-observation-files) in order to easily move from the older observation regime to the new observation framework.
 * Additional scripts provide an easy way of selecting [calibrators from MeerKAT observatory catalogues](https://github.com/ska-sa/astrokat/wiki/MeerKAT-calibrator-selection) as well as some basic functionality for command line observation evaluation during planning.
+* In addition to the standard observation of tracking a target, some scan options are also available and discussed on the [Types of target observations](https://github.com/ska-sa/astrokat/wiki/Types-of-target-observations) page.

 ## Noise diode usage during observations
 Some observations may include the use of a noise diode.
 The current understanding of the various noise diode implementation requirements are described here.